In this Guide

 Unlike our other recommendations, buyers said this one’s actually quite easy to assemble!

-It’s twice the price of the Serta, and a fair bit more expensive than the Office Star.
+It’s a fair bit more expensive than the Office Star.

-It doesn’t go quite as low as the other two chairs.
+It doesn’t go quite as low as the Office Star.
 While the bottom of the seat is 18” off the floor at the lowest setting, the depth of the cushion means your legs will actually be over 20” off the floor.
 Make sure you’re clear to at least 2’ off the floor.

 For maximum cushion: La-Z-Boy